Safely distribute new Machine Learning models to millions of iPhones over-the-air

 Step 7: Decide when you want to trigger the update check

 The only remaining code that’s left: triggering the update check.
-When you do that will highly depend on your app, and the urgency in which you want to update your models.
+When you do that will highly depend on your app and the urgency with which you want to update your models.

 Demo App